 Regularly update the status of your leads

-Invest in lead management software to centralize information
+Invest in lead management software to centralise information

 Many businesses use Excel spreadsheets to track leads, but this process can result in mistakes and missed opportunities.
 A lead management software is more reliable.
 Lead management software houses information from the entire lead management process—from generation to nurturing—in one place, so your sales team can quickly gain insights about encouraging conversions.